Reweighting simulated events using machine-learning techniques in the CMS experiment: Parton shower matching uncertainties in simulated ttbar production

 Here, \pt refers to the transverse momentum of the top quark or antiquark and $\hdamp=h\mt$, where $h$ is a real number and \mt is the top quark mass of $\mt=172.5\GeV$.
 This value is consistent with the most precise result on the top quark mass $\mt=172.52\pm0.33\GeV$, obtained by the combination~\cite{ATLAS:2024dxp} of ATLAS and CMS measurements.
 The parameter \hdamp affects the kinematic properties of all particles in the event, most notably the \pt of the \ttbar system \pttt and its pseudorapidity \etatt, where the definition of the coordinate system is given in Ref.~\cite{CMS:2008xjf}.

-Since the MC parameter \hdamp is not a physical quantity, its nominal value needs to be determined from the measurement.
+Since the MC parameter \hdamp cannot be derived from first principles, it needs to be determined from measurements.
 Such estimations result in a sizeable uncertainty in \hdamp~\cite{Sirunyan:2019dfx}, which can in turn translate into one of the leading systematic uncertainties in precision studies of the top quark.
 Because the \hdamp parameter cannot be reweighted internally by MC generators, additional MC samples obtained for different values of \hdamp are necessary to estimate the associated modelling uncertainty.
 Therefore, the \hdamp parameter is an ideal case for a reweighting with the DCTR method.